nanacoco419/nanacoco419.github.io/_pages/about.md

 # 🔥 News
+- *2025.09*: &nbsp;🎉🎉 Winner of the 2025 Sungkyunkwan University President's List.
 - *2025.04*: &nbsp;🎉🎉 Question-Aware Gaussian Experts for Audio-Visual Question Answering was selected as highlight at CVPR 2025!
 - *2025.02*: &nbsp;🎉🎉 Question-Aware Gaussian Experts for Audio-Visual Question Answering is accpeted at CVPR 2025!
 - *2025.02*: &nbsp;🎉🎉 Winner of the Honorable Mention for Outstanding Paper Award at IPIU 2025.